aio-libs/aiobotocore/README.rst

     # it is more RAM-friendly, but requires explicit type annotations
     python -m pip install 'types-aiobotocore-lite[essential]'

-Now you should be able to run `Pylance`, `pyright` or `mypy` for type checking as well as IntelliSense in your IDE.
+Now you should be able to run Pylance_, pyright_, or mypy_ for type checking as well as code completion in your IDE.

 For `types-aiobotocore-lite` package use explicit type annotations: